-May 1959: Seven years before Silver Lake‘s Black Cat Riot and ten before New York‘s Stonewall riots, a group of drag queens and hustlers clashed with LAPD officers at Cooper Do-nuts (also often referred to as Cooper’s Doughnuts or Cooper’s Donuts) usually considered to be the first gay uprising in modern history.
+May 1959: Seven years before Silver Lake‘s Black Cat Riot and ten before New York‘s Stonewall riots, a group of drag queens, trans women, and hustlers clashed with LAPD officers at a location of the local Cooper Do-nuts (also known as Cooper’s Donut Depot, Cooper’s Doughnuts or Cooper’s Donuts) chain, usually considered to be the first queer uprising in modern history.

 Before nearby Broadway arose as Los Angeles’s premier theater district (around the 1920s), most of the nickelodeons and theaters were along Main Street — two blocks east.
-In the 1930s and ’40s, Downtown declined when Jews — shunned from the downtown protestant establishment, moved their residences, businesses and investments to Hollywood, Midtown, and the Westside.
-Other “not-quite-whites” moved east and to the Valley when the exclusionary definition of all important “whiteness” grew slightly broader.
+In the 1930s and ’40s, Downtown’s sheen faded when Jews — shunned by the city’s ruling Protestant establishment, abandoned the city center and moved their residences, businesses, and investments to Hollywood, Midtown, and the Westside.
+Other “not-quite-whites” like the Italians who’d made Little Italy moved east and and into the San Fernando Valley as the exclusionary definition of “whiteness” was broadened to include them.

-In the 1950s, the mainstream view was that Downtown was dead.
-The reality was rather different.
-Bunker Hill continued to bustle with life.
+By the the 1950s, the mainstream view was that Downtown was dead or at least somewhere respectable people avoided (aside from the Civic Center, of course).
+In reality, Downtown was undergoing a multi-racial renaissance.
+Bunker Hill continued to bustle with life, though.
+Many Japanese returned to the Little Tokyo from which they’d been torn and which turned into Bronzeville whilst they were interred in concentration camps.
 Thousands of the city’s poor continued to sleep on the streets and in residential hotels around Skid Row and the Historic Core.
-Latinos turned Broadway into a busy shopping street and foreign cinema scene.
-Gays and other “subversives” found a degree of refuge in “seedy” city center.
+Latinos turned Broadway into a busy commercial corridor with a vibrant foreign cinema scene.
+Gays and other marginalized “subversives” found a degree of refuge in the city’s “hopelessly heterogeneous” center.

 left to right: Nancy Valverde (arrested in 1952 for masquerading), Glen or Glenda, and Ray Bourbon (arrested in 1955)